quintel/etm-tools/README.md

 A simple Ruby script which reads a CSV file and updates scenarios, assigning the user values contained in the CSV.

+### csv-query-scenarios

+Queries an ETEngine server, requesting the GQuery values for one or more scenarios, providing the results for all scenarios in CSV format.